Barron Hilton Marries Tessa Grafin Von Walderdorff In St. Barths

 Barron Hilton, Paris Hilton’s younger brother, has married the love of his life: Tessa Grafin Von Walderdorff.
 The ceremony took place in Gustavia, St. Barths on Sunday.

 The proposal took place in 2017 at Central Park, so many were anticipating their wedding day for a while now.
 Those in attendance included Nicky Hilton and Paris Hilton.
 However, one person was missing from the festivities.
-Real Housewives of Beverly Hills Kyle Richards, Barron’s aunt, was unable to attend.
+Real Housewives of Beverly Hills star Kyle Richards, Barron’s aunt, was unable to attend.

 Barron and Tessa reportedly spent some time in the Caribbean leading up to the big day, according to People.
-Tessa shared her excitement in a photo caption, where she said that “I’m so in love with you, my love… Words cannot even begin to describe what it’s like to get lost in your smile, locked in your gaze, tickled by your lips.
+Tessa shared her excitement in a photo caption.

+“I’m so in love with you, my love… Words cannot even begin to describe what it’s like to get lost in your smile, locked in your gaze, tickled by your lips.
 My husband in thirteen days.”

 Tessa wore a beautiful wedding gown with a tight lacy and bedazzled top with sheer accents that gave way to a soft and flowy floor-length sheer skirt.
 Scott wore a sharp, all-white suit and wore his hair slicked back.
 The happy couple were photographed sharing happy smiles, kisses, and a dance.